 EUROCAM is the European foundation uniting European umbrella organisations of patients, physicians, veterinarians and practitioners in the sector of Traditional, Complementary and Integrative Medicine.

 EUROCAM represents 60,000 organised patients/citizens, 250 national CAM associations and a substantial part of the 400,000 doctors, and practitioners in this sector across Europe.

-EUROCAM covers a broad spectrum of CAM modalities, including acupuncture, Ayurveda, anthroposophic medicine, herbal medicine, homeopathic medicine, naturopathic or traditional European medicine, osteopathy, reiki and traditional Chinese medicine.
+EUROCAM covers a broad spectrum of CAM modalities, including acupuncture, Ayurveda, anthroposophic medicine, herbal medicine, homeopathic medicine, naturopathic or traditional European medicine, osteopathy, reiki therapy, and traditional Chinese medicine.

 The practice of Traditional, Complementary and Integrative Medicine modalities affiliated to EUROCAM is based on clinical expertise, which has been collected in the course of their existence, and the best available clinical evidence from scientific research built over the last few decades.

 EUROCAM is registered in the EU Transparency Register under Identification number 659086014916-83.